thetredev/advent-of-code-2023/README.md

 I will try to write the most efficient code possible, first in Python.
 And from there I'll follow the tables above and see where this goes.

+I'll optimize the code on the go.
+Won't pay too much attention to the commit history.

 # Removed languages

 - Removed Java because I remembered why I've always hated it